alyssahellrung/recommendationGenerator/README.md

 ## Link to GitHub Repo
 https://github.com/alyssahellrung/recommendationGenerator

 ## Future Development Ideas
---Style it out (make it look more like a letter)
---Figure out a way to add a signature?
+--Figure out a way to add a signature